manifoldai/orbyter-cookiecutter/README.md

     ``` bash
     $ pip install cookiecutter
     ```
+    If you are on the latest macOS with zsh as the default, you will need to install this using pip3.
+To do this, update your path variable first by adding the following to your ~/.zshrc.
+    ```
+    export PATH=/Users/jjovanovic/Library/Python/3.8/bin:$PATH
+    ```
+    Now you can run the following command
+    ```
+    $ pip3 install cookicutter
+    ```
     It is recommended to set up a central virtualenv or condaenv for cookiecutter and any other "system" wide Python packages you may need.
 3. Run the cookiecutter docker data science template to scaffold your new project: